AtlasCUMC/Polygenic-risk-score-CALculation-PrsCAL--pipeline/README.md

 ### Step 1.
 PrsCAL calculation

-This Step can be do only one time 1:
+This Step can be do only one time:

 python PrsCAL.v1.1.py  -Method p+t (or ldpred) -bf PLINK_format -rf TEST (p+t or ldpred)  -out TEST